Home /Compare /Ivory vs Snow

 Can you use ivory and snow together?+

-Yes, they can work well together in a monochromatic or analogous palette since they're both blue-green colors.
-Their contrast ratio is 1.02:1.
-Use ivory as the dominant/darker color and snow as the accent or highlight.
+Yes.
+Both ivory and snow are off-white shades, so they pair naturally in a monochromatic palette.
+Use ivory as the dominant color and snow as the accent or highlight.

 What is the hex code for ivory?+